waidyanatha/openeew-detection/README.md

 python3 sensor_simulator.py --username admin --password admin --earthquake 2018_7.2 --port 1883
 ```

-Note: You may need to install the Paho MQTT client.
-For example, `pip install paho-mqtt`

 [The data](https://openeew.com/docs/historic-data#how-are-records-generated) comprises records of acceleration in three channels representing sensor movement in the space.
 The channels are orthogonal (90 degrees from each other), two components are horizontal, x and y, and one vertical, z.
 The units are gals, centimeter per second squared.
 This is true of both the simulated sensor data, and actual sensor data.
-The script will send data at the rate of one message from each sensor per second.

 ## Run unit tests